ElliotMG/LoSSETT/README.md

 ## Features

-- **Local Energy Transfer Calculation**: Accurately computes the total local scale-to-scale energy transfer term.
-- **Interactive Jupyter Notebook**: Provides an interactive interface for using the tool, making it easy to visualize and manipulate data.
+- **Interactive Jupyter Notebook**: Provides an interactive interface for using the tool, making it straightforward to run the program, and visualise the ouputs.
 - **Modular Python Code**: Source code is organized into modules for ease of use and modification.
+In `LoSSETT_DYN.py` is the same content as the notebook but will run all at once as a normal python script.
+Be aware this may take some time (upwards of 10 minutes!).

 ## Getting Started